chowdhaj/Programming/Visual Basic/School Project/README.md

 4. Use the *Bug* button in *Extras* to report any issues.
 Thank you!

 ## Images
-1. When the program is executed, this is the starting page. \
+1. When the program is executed, this is the starting page.
+Use the blue arrows at the buttom to flip between the introduction and information page.
+Note that you can scroll in these boxes.
+The *Info* tab is what you see right now, and the *Extra* tab contains things such as Bug submission, User guide, etc. The Counterstrike button at the bottom right allows you to switch to the CS page.
+More information below. \
 ![Main](img-haloce/Halo-1.PNG)

-2. Two \
+2. Clicking on the Word or PowerPoint icons brings up an information dialog box containing information about the various documents that are available for covert operations. \
 ![PPT](img-haloce/Halo-2.PNG)

-3. Three \
+3. Clicking on the subject under the icon brings up a panel of documents to choose from.
+In the following picture, *English* has four documents available. \
 ![English](img-haloce/Halo-3.PNG)

-4. Four \
+4. This is an informational page that explains how to use the fake window to launch and exit HaloCE.
+Even though the window looks like WordPad, it applies 1:1 to Microsoft Word.
+   Nonetheless, it merely serves as a How-To for beginners. \
 ![Tutorial](img-haloce/Halo-4.PNG)

-5. Five \
+5. The documents allow scrolling and editing.
+You can easily alter the document to your heart's content.
+It makes everything seem more legitimate. \
 ![Work](img-haloce/Halo-5.PNG)

 6. Six \